wp-plugins/encyclopedia-lexicon-glossary-wiki-dictionary/readme.txt

 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This great Encyclopedia Lite plugin enables you to create an awesome Encyclopedia, Lexicon, Glossary, Wiki, Dictionary or Knowledge Base!
+Encyclopedia is the most successful glossary and lexicon plugin in 2014.
+Start an awesome lexicon, glossary, wiki, dictionary or knowledge base now!

 == Description ==
 [Encyclopedia](http://dennishoppe.de/en/wordpress-plugins/encyclopedia) Lite is a state of the art [WordPress encyclopedia / lexicon / glossary / wiki / dictionary plugin](http://dennishoppe.de/en/wordpress-plugins/encyclopedia).
 It enables you to create, manage and present a knowledge base.
 Completely coalesced with your WordPress and fully compatible with all the cool publishing tools you like.